Hamadah2O2/dotnvim/README.md

-# Zan personal Neovim configuration
+# Zan Neovim configuration

-My Neovim configuration, using Lazy.nvim, Telescope, and many more (yes, too many...)
+My Neovim configuration, using Lazy.nvim, Telescope, and many more...

-🙂